tonyho/VIM/README.md

  `cd ~/github`
  `git clone https://github.com/tonyho/VIM.git`

-2. Install the vim(or gvim) using the proper commands, for example in Ubuntu: `sudo apt-get install vim`
+2. Install the vim(or gvim) using the proper commands, for example in Ubuntu:

+ `sudo apt-get install vim`

-3. Install the cscope, ctags and taglist plugin. eg: `sudo apt-get install ctags cscope`
+3. Install the cscope, ctags and taglist plugin. eg:

+ `sudo apt-get install ctags cscope`

 4. Move the _vimrc file to you home directory, and rename it to .vimrc.
-Or make ln to it `cd ~ && ln -s  ~/github/VIM/_vimrc  .vimrc`
+Or make a soft link to it:

+ `cd ~ && ln -s  ~/github/VIM/_vimrc  .vimrc`

-5. Move the vimfiles directory to you home directory, and rename it to .vim,or ln it `ln -s  ~/github/VIM/vimfiles/ .vim` ;then clone the vundle:
+5. Move the vimfiles directory to you home directory, and rename it to .vim,or make a soft link to it:

+ `ln -s  ~/github/VIM/vimfiles/ .vim`

+then clone the vundle:

  `git clone https://github.com/VundleVim/Vundle.vim.git  ~/.vim/bundle/vundle`